emilpriver/dotfiles/README.md

 # NVIM Config

-This config use [ALbin Groens quick.nvim](https://github.com/albingroen/quick.nvim) with some small config updates.
+This config use [Albin Groens quick.nvim](https://github.com/albingroen/quick.nvim) with some small config updates.